 There’s not a restroom in sight — and you have to go.
 Is it dangerous to hold it in for an extended length of time?

 Should you go every time you feel the twinge?
-In most cases, the only consequence that arises from holding in your pee is the discomfort you feel.
+In most cases, the only consequence that arises from holding in your urine is the discomfort you feel.

 Depending on how hydrated you are, you should go to the bathroom every three to six hours.
 This varies based on the actual size of your bladder, your sensitivity, hydration habits and age.